Complex Historical and Racialized Trauma

 Much of current cultural trauma is hidden in plain sight.
 Examples include the language of sexual violence where the discourse names how many victims who were assaulted and programs focused on prevention of being raped (passive voice) vs. how many people committing acts of sexual violence and stopping people from raping (active voice).
 Words like "inner city" and "diversity training" (code for non-white and not-like-me) vs. efforts to challenge white segregation and structural white supremacy.

-If we wish to heal ourselves, our families, our communities and our culture, I believe the path can be found in somatic (meaning of the body) healing methods.
+I am a white-bodied practitioner who is interested in exploring my relationship to historical and collective trauma.
+If we wish to heal ourselves, our families, our communities and our culture, I believe the path can be found in somatic (meaning of the body) and communal (vs. Individual) healing methods.
 The more each of us can build our capacity to feel from within our embodied reactions and patterns, the more we can attune to and heal our generational wounds and evolve our humanity.

-Terri Delaney is committed to growing her own capacity to heal racialized and historical trauma and to be a part of nurturing that healing in her family, local community, spiritual community and healing practitioner community.
+Terri Delaney is committed to growing her own capacity to heal racialized, communal and historical trauma and to be a part of nurturing that healing in her family, local community, spiritual community and healing practitioner community.

 Terri is currently coordinating a monthly gathering of white-bodied healers to address and grow their capacity for healing racialized trauma.